-In 2021, 10 EPFL – ETH Zürich summer schools will take place between June and September (almost all 2020 summer schools have been postponed to 2021 due to COVID)
+In 2022, 7 EPFL – ETH Zürich summer schools will take place between June and September

 “Big Data” is providing access to information and knowledge in chemistry with a complexity, accuracy and speed previously unachievable.
 This creates new challenges for both experimental and theoretical chemists, who need to move beyond case-by-case analysis and be able to process a much larger amount of information in short periods of time.
 Artificial intelligence and machine learning offer a solution by providing means to navigate large and complex parameter spaces.
 We propose a 3-day summer school to introduce the participants to the concepts and tools of big data, automatization, and applications of artificial intelligence in chemistry.
 An overview of machine learning models will be covered through presentations and hands-on tutorials, and specific applications relevant to computational chemistry, catalysis, and high-throughput screening will be discussed.
 Lectures will be given in both theoretical and experimental perspectives and will target chemists and chemical engineers.